Canadian Officials Respond To 'Brutal Attacks' In Manchester

 — Ralph Goodale (@RalphGoodale) May 23, 2017

-Toronto Mayor John Tory also took to Twitter to say that the city stands in solidarity with the people of Manchester.
+Toronto Mayor John Tory said the city stands in solidarity with the people of Manchester while Ontario Premier Kathleen Wynne also said in a tweet that she is "horrified" by the loss of life in the British city.

 Toronto stands in solidarity with the people of Manchester.
 Our thoughts & prayers are with the victims & their families.